This story was last updated in August 2021

-Our centers around the world offer different versions of the same thing – a safe place to relax while off duty.
-We offer free Internet connections, a place to take a nap or watch a movie on TV or read a book.
-Troops can even call home from many of our centers.
+Our USO centers around the world provide many different versions of the same thing – a place to relax and connect while off duty.
+We offer free internet connections, and a comfortable place to watch a movie or read a book.
+Troops can even call home from many of our centers and USO airport lounges.

-The centers don’t just offer respite for troops.
-They also provide a sense of security for parents and loved ones back home.
-If they know their military member is at a USO center, they know everything is okay.
+USO centers don’t just offer respite for active duty, Reserve and Guard U.S. Armed Forces members - they also provide a sense of security for parents and loved ones back home.
+If they know their military member is at the USO, they know everything is okay.

-Overseas, the centers provide other special services.
-Troops in Europe or the Pacific can learn about the culture they’ve just moved into.
-Local customs are explained to folks who might never have visited a foreign country before.
+Overseas, USO centers provide other special services.
+Troops in Europe or the Pacific can connect with the regional culture they’ve just moved into, and local customs are explained to folks who may never have left the United States until they joined the military.

-Our centers in Afghanistan, Iraq, Kuwait and around the Persian Gulf offer a different kind of break.
-Troops at our centers near combat areas know they can go to the USO, remove their boots and just relax for a while.
-Maybe they’ll watch a football game on TV, or play Guitar Hero with their buddies.
-Maybe they’ll take a few minutes to be recorded reading a book to the children in their lives with United Through Reading’s Military Program.
-The USO Private Telephone Network allows troops to call home for free or access a high-speed connection to the Internet.
-More than 200,000 free phone calls are made over that satellite-based network.
+Our centers in the Middle East offer a different kind of break.
+Troops at our centers near combat areas know they can go to the USO and just relax for a while.
+Maybe they’ll watch a football game on TV, or play video games with their buddies.
+Maybe they’ll take a few minutes to be recorded reading a book to the children in their lives through the Bob Hope Legacy Reading Program.
+The USO’s private telephone network allows troops to call home for free or access a high-speed Wi-Fi connection to the internet.

-But, most Americans who see USO centers see them at major airports across the country.
-The services are more or less the same.
-In Atlanta and Dallas, the normal everyday traffic of troops through those centers is compounded by the daily arrival and departure of military Rest and Recuperation (R&R) flights.
+Most Americans who see USO centers pass them at major airports across the country.
+In places like Atlanta and Dallas, the normal everyday traffic of troops through those USO airport lounges is compounded by the daily arrival and departure of military rest and recuperation flights.

-The airport centers are in space provided by the airports.
-We don’t pay rent.
-So, the centers tend to be on the small side.
-That’s why our airport centers are open only to military members and their families.
-It’s not ideal – we’d like everyone to see what we offer – but our mission is to serve active duty troops, and their families, and that’s what we do.
+The airports donate space to the USO and we don’t pay rent, so USO airport lounges tend to be smaller than our locations on military bases.
+That’s why our airport lounges are open only to military members and their families.
+While we’d like everyone to see what we offer, our mission is to serve active duty, Reserve and Guard service members, as well as their families

 More from the USO